Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Entanglement-induced error

-Notice that, as the target density matrix $\rhotarget$ represents a pure state, $F(\rho(t),\rhotarget)$ corresponds to the Uhlmann fidelity~\cite{jozsa1994fidelity,miszczak2008sub}.
-The latter is inversely proportional to the Bures angle that separates $\rhotarget$ and $\mathcal E_t [\ketbra{\alpha}]$ in the space of density matrices pertaining to the quantum logical system.
-On the other hand, $\mathcal E_t$ contains information about the evolution of the dynamics under the implemented logical operation, and about quantities that are representative of the amount of energy we put into the logical system from the drive.
+In fact, since the target density operator $\rhotarget$ represents a pure state, $F(\rho(t),\rhotarget)$ corresponds to the Uhlmann fidelity~\cite{jozsa1994fidelity,miszczak2008sub}.
+The latter is inversely proportional to the Bures angle that separates $\rhotarget$ to $\mathcal E_t [\ketbra{\alpha}]$, in the space of density operators pertaining to the quantum logical system.
+On the other hand, $\mathcal E_t$ contains information about the evolution of the dynamics developed by the logical system, and about quantities that are representative of the amount of energy that is injected by the drive.

+First, we introduce some quantities that provide fundamental bounds to the fidelity $F(\rho(t),\rhotarget)$ that is associated with the target transformation $|\alpha\rangle \rightarrow |\delta\rangle$ with $|\alpha\rangle$, $|\delta\rangle$ pure states.
+These bounds do not depend on the specific choice of the initial and target states $|\alpha\rangle$ and $|\delta\rangle$.
+However, we can characterize the intrinsic error due to the loss of purity of the reduced states of both the logical system and the drive.
+In addition, we manage to obtain predictions that impart valuable insights into the best-case scenario for the computation fidelity, thus offering a glimpse into the potential upper limits of attainable accuracy due to fundamental limitations.
+Furthermore, by removing the knowledge of the target state $|\delta\rangle$, we obtain a quantity that can be measured directly from $\rho(t)$, and possibly scaled to large quantum systems where the knowledge of the target state is computationally unfeasible.